-The eight individuals named below currently serve on our Board.
-While the Board is currently divided into three classes, beginning with the Annual Meeting, each of our directors will be elected for a one-year term expiring at the next annual meeting of shareholders and the classification of the Board will cease.
+The seven individuals named below currently serve on our Board.
+Each of our directors will be elected for a one-year term expiring at the next annual meeting of shareholders.
+The Board is currently undertaking a search to add an additional gender diverse director with the relevant qualifications and skills by the 2025 Annual Meeting of Shareholders.